 50 Days of Preparation | Discover the Meaning of the Counting of the Omer

-As a Believer, you may wonder, “What is the counting of the omer?”
-And, “How does it apply to my relationship with Jesus?”
+As a Believer, you may wonder, “What is the Counting of the Omer?”
+And “How does it apply to my relationship with Jesus?”

-this waiting took place during the Counting of the Omer written about in Leviticus and Deuteronomy.
+…this waiting took place during the Counting of the Omer, written about in Leviticus and Deuteronomy.

-And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
-Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.”
+- “And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
+Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.” —Leviticus 23:15-16

-“You shall count seven weeks for yourself; begin to count the seven weeks from the time you begin to put the sickle to the grain.
+- “You shall count seven weeks for yourself; begin to count the seven weeks from the time you begin to put the sickle to the grain.
 Then you shall keep the Feast of Weeks to the Lord your God with the tribute of a freewill offering from your hand, which you shall give as the Lord your God blesses you.
-You shall rejoice before the Lord your God… And you shall remember that you were a slave in Egypt, and you shall be careful to observe these statutes.”
+You shall rejoice before the Lord your God… And you shall remember that you were a slave in Egypt, and you shall be careful to observe these statutes.” —Deuteronomy 16:9-12

 The Counting of the Omer begins on the second night of Passover when an omer—about two quarts—of barley was traditionally brought to the Temple as a grain offering.
 This offering came to simply be called ‘the Omer.’

 The Omer would be counted daily until the night before Shavuot to help the Israelites remember the link between Passover and Shavuot.
 Passover commemorates the Exodus from Egypt, while Shavuot commemorates the giving of the Torah, the first five books of the Bible, to Moses on Mount Sinai.
-It serves as a reminder that we become empowered when we receive the instruction of the Word released at Shavuot.

 “May God be gracious to us and bless us; may He make His countenance shine upon us forever; that Your way be known on earth, Your salvation among all nations.
 The nations will extol You, O God; all the nations will extol You.
 The nations will rejoice and sing for joy, for You will judge the peoples justly and guide the nations on earth forever.
 The peoples will extol You, O God; all the peoples will extol You, for the earth will have yielded its produce and God, our God, will bless us.
 God will bless us; and all, from the farthest corners of the earth, shall fear Him.”